FHaisal/react-socket-io-intro/README.md

 This is an adaptation of the introductory Socket.IO chat app developed in ReactJS with Socket.IO for real time communication between users.

+## App Demo
+You can demo this app here: https://secure-crag-72245.herokuapp.com/

 ## Features included:
 - [x] Notifies everyone online when a user connects/disconnects.
 - [x] Allows you to choose custom and duplicate nicknames.